sagemath/sage-archive-2023-02-01/src/bin/sage-README-osx.txt

      "Enable:" drop down.
 Change the "Applications" drop down to "Utilities".
 On the left, scroll and select "Terminal".
      Click "Open", then in the next dialog select "Update".
-5) SAGE should pop up in a window.
+5) Sage should pop up in a window.
 6) For the graphical notebook, type notebook()
    You might have to open Firefox or Safari (your choice)